 1976 — Bachelor of Arts from Univ Chicago

 Nuclear power produces needed energy, but nuclear waste threatens our future.
 Nuclear weapons make us strong, but dirty bombs make us vulnerable.
 Nuclear medicine can cure us, but nuclear radiation can kill us.
-Radio-carbon dating tells us about the past, but challenges our religious faith.
-"Good Nukes, Bad Nukes" is designed to give each student the scientific knowledge necessary to understand and participate in public discussions of nuclear issues.
+Radiocarbon dating tells us about the past, but it can challenge religious faith.
+This course is designed to give each student the scientific knowledge necessary to understand and participate in public discussions of nuclear issues.
 The concepts include classification of nuclei, the types of energy (radiation) released in nuclear reactions, the interactions of that radiation with matter, including human health effects, and the design of nuclear reactors and nuclear weapons.
-Hands-on demonstrations and experiments will explore radioactive decay, anti-matter, transmutation of atoms, nuclear detectors, and interactions of radiation with matter.
-We will apply the core concepts to understanding contemporary issues such as: electric power generation using nuclear energy, including its environmental effects; advances in nuclear medicine; the challenges of preventing nuclear weapons proliferation; the threat of "dirty bombs"; and dating the Creation.
-We will also cover the history of the Manhattan Project and the use of nuclear weapons that brought an end to World War II.
+Hands-on demonstrations and experiments will explore radioactive decay, antimatter, transmutation of atoms, nuclear detectors and interactions of radiation with matter.
+We will apply the core concepts to understanding contemporary issues, such as electric power generation using nuclear energy, including its environmental effects; advances in nuclear medicine; the challenges of preventing nuclear weapons proliferation; the threat of "dirty bombs"; and dating the universe.
+We also will cover the history of the Manhattan Project and the use of nuclear weapons that brought an end to World War II.
 The course will offer a field trip to at least one significant nuclear site in Ohio.
-This course is designed to be accessible to any Kenyon student, so there are no prerequisites.
+This course is designed to be accessible to any student.
+No prerequisite.

-This laboratory course meets one afternoon each week and is organized around weekly experiments that demonstrate the phenomena of classical mechanics, including projectile motion, rotation, electrical circuits and fields, and conservation of energy and momentum.
+This laboratory course meets one afternoon each week and is organized around weekly experiments that explore the phenomena of classical mechanics and electromagnetism, including motion, forces, fluid mechanics, and conservation of energy and momentum.
 Lectures cover the theory and instrumentation required to understand each experiment.
 Experimental techniques emphasize computerized acquisition and analysis of video images to study motion.
 Students are introduced to computer-assisted graphical and statistical analysis of data as well as the analysis of experimental uncertainty.
-Co-requisite: PHYS 130 or 140.
-Offered every fall semester.
+Prerequisite: concurrent enrollment in PHYS 130 (or PHYS 140 for sophomores enrolled in PHYS 140).
+Offered every fall.

-As modern computers become more capable, a new mode of investigation is emerging in all science disciplines: the use of the computer to model the natural world and solving the model equations numerically rather than analytically.
-Thus, computational physics is assuming a co-equal status with theoretical and experimental physics as a way to explore physical systems.
-This course will introduce the student to the methods of computational physics, numerical integration, numerical solutions of differential equations, Monte Carlo techniques, and others.
+As modern computers become more capable, a new mode of investigation is emerging in all science disciplines using computers to model the natural world and solving model equations numerically rather than analytically.
+Thus, computational physics is assuming co-equal status with theoretical and experimental physics as a way to explore physical systems.
+This course will introduce students to the methods of computational physics, numerical integration, numerical solutions of differential equations, Monte Carlo techniques and others.
 Students will learn to implement these techniques in the computer language C, a widely used high-level programming language in computational physics.
 In addition, the course will expand students' capabilities in using a symbolic algebra program (Mathematica) to aid in theoretical analysis and in scientific visualization.
-Prerequisites: PHYS 240 and MATH 112 or permission of instructor.
-Offered every spring semester.
+Prerequisite: PHYS 240 and MATH 112 or permission of instructor.
+Offered every spring.

 This lecture course covers the physics behind modern electronic components, such as field-effect transistors and operational amplifiers, as well as the design and analysis of digital and analog circuits.
 Prerequisites: PHYS 145 and MATH 112.
 Co-requisite: PHYS 281.